hendricius/the-bread-code/recipes/sourdough/golden-standard-german-bread.md

 rye behaves completely different than wheat.
 Rye has different proteins which do not stick together as much as in wheat.
 At the same type rye has special sugars known as "Pentosans".
 They stick to the gluten of the dough blocking the glutens from sticking together.
-Thus the dough becomes muck more sticky than regular wheat bread.
+Thus the dough becomes much more sticky than regular wheat bread.
 Use more water on your hands when working the dough.
 At the same time flour the surface more then you would when baking wheat bread.
 Because of this the rye bread is usually never as fluffy on the inside